MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/sales/managing-project-price-lists.md

 You can create deal-specific overrides for selected prices on project price lists that are entered by default on a quote or project contract.

 By default, a project contract always gets a copy of the master sales price list instead of a direct link to it.
-This behavior helps guarantee that price agreements that are made iwth a customer for a statement of work (SOW) don't change if the master price list is changed.
+This behavior helps guarantee that price agreements that are made with a customer for a statement of work (SOW) don't change if the master price list is changed.

 However, on a quote, you can use a master price list.
 Alternatively, you can copy a master price list and edit it to create a custom price list that applies only to that quote.
 To create a new price list that is specific to a quote, on the **Quote** page, select **Create custom pricing**.
 You can access the deal-specific project price list only from the quote.